The Ohio State University

-B.S., Journalism, China Youth University for Political Sciences, Beijing, 2001
+B.S., Journalism & Communication, China Youth University for Political Sciences, Beijing, 2001

-Emotion and cognition during message processing and media choice behavior; reciprocal dynamics of media use behavior and media effects on emotion and cognition; psychophysiology and dynamic modeling methods; quantum information processing.
+Emotion and cognition during message processing and media choice behavior; Reciprocal dynamics of media use behavior and media effects on emotion and cognition; Psychophysiology and dynamic modeling methods; Quantum information processing and decision making.